Las Vegas Wash

 Coordination Committee member Clark County Parks and Recreation also offers the Wetlands Park, featuring a visitor center, picnic areas and trails for walking and biking.

 Wash weir construction

 To address erosion at the Wash, a total of 21 weirs were planned and completed.
 The use of steel sheet pile, concrete and rock riprap reduces erosion and stabilizes the channel.

-Even portions of the imploded Stardust Casino, the El Rancho Casino, Desert Inn Hotel, MGM Hotel, Castaways and Westward Ho concrete rubble have been used in the stabilization effort.
+Concrete rubble from the imploded Stardust Casino, the El Rancho Casino, Desert Inn Hotel, MGM Hotel, Castaways and Westward Ho has been used in the stabilization effort.

 As sections of the channel are stabilized, riparian and wetland habitats are established.
 The weirs help slow the water, creating a pond behind the structures in which wetland plants can flourish.

 Introduced in the United States in the late 1800s, a highly invasive, non-native tree named saltcedar (aka tamarisk; Tamarix ramosissima) was able to gain a foothold along the Wash.
 At its peak, tamarisk represented 80 percent of the vegetation, approximately 1,500 acres.
 Without any natural predators in the United States, saltcedar had been able to outcompete native plant species in the Southwest.

 This weed draws down the water table, preventing other plants' roots from reaching it, and increases surface soil salinity, impacting the ability of less salt tolerant plants to establish.
 Insects who eat tamarisk, including the tamarisk leaf beetle (Diorhabda carinulata), arrived at the Las Vegas Wash in 2012 and have negatively impacted the remaining stands of tamarisk.

 Using mechanical and chemical methods, the Coordination Committee has reduced the amount of tamarisk within the Clark County Wetlands Park to less than 30 acres.